Health Library

 • Have your child avoid heavy lifting, contact sports and vigorous activity for four to six weeks after recovery.
 This will prevent injury to the spleen.
 The spleen may become enlarged, and injuries may cause severe bleeding.

-• Immediately report any pain in the left upper area of your child's abdomen or in the shoulder to the doctor.
+• Immediately report any pain in the upper-left area of your child's abdomen or in their shoulder to the doctor.

 Preventing Mono